mliew21396/remote-work-u2/week-4/3-calculate-mode/readme.md

 **Pairing Challenge**

 ## Learning Competencies
-- Break down problems into implementable pseudocode
+- Break a large problem down into smaller steps
+- Implement a method based on pseudocode
 - Iterate through data structures and manipulate the content
 - Determine which data structure (arrays or hashes) to use based on challenge requirements
 - Use strings, integers, arrays, and/or hashes